-Q. What is the general character of the inhabitants?
+$\tilde{\mathbf{Q}}$ .
+What is the general character of its inhabitants !

-A. They are naturally ingenious, and possess a good memory, but their manners are exactly opposite to ours.
-Our common drinks are cold, theirs hot; we uncover the head out of respect, and they the feet; we are fond of white teeth, and they of black; we get on horseback on the left side, and they on the right; and they have a language so peculiar, that it is not to be understood by any other nation.
+.4.
+They are naturally ingenious, and possess a good memory, but their manners are exactly opposite to ours.
+Our common drinks are cold, theirs are hot; we uncover the head out of respect, and they the feet: we are fond of white teeth, and they of black; we get on horse-back on the left side, and they on the right! and they have a language so peculiar, that it is not to be understood by any other nation.